okfn/opendatasurvey/index.md

 #### What's the Relation with the National Open Data Census?

 The [National Open data Census][national-open-data-census] surveys the availability of key datasets at the national, country, level.
-It has been run annually since 2012 by the Open Knowledge Foundation it is used to produce the 2013 [Open Data Index][open-data-index], the global reference for the state of open data release by national governments.
+It has been run annually since 2012 by the Open Knowledge Foundation.
+It is used to produce the [Open Data Index][open-data-index], the global reference for the state of open data released by national governments.

 The Index (and Census) answer questions like: which key datasets are being released?
 Is the available data legally and technically usable so that citizens, civil society and businesses can realise the full benefits of the information?